Rethinking Round-Trip Translation for Machine Translation Evaluation: Predicting using

-\paragraph{Results.} In Table~\ref{tab:system_transfer}, we present the performance of our regression models across various translation systems and evaluation metrics.
-We first analyse the results on \mbart, which is seen in training.
+\paragraph{Discussion.} In Table~\ref{tab:system_transfer}, we present the performance of the regressor across various translation systems and evaluation metrics.
+We first analyze the results on \mbart, which is seen in training.
 The absolute errors between predicted scores and ground-truth \transscores are relatively small with regard to MAE and RMSE.
 Meanwhile, the correlation between prediction and ground truth is strong, with all Pearson's $r$ above or equal to 0.88.
-This indicates that ranking the predicted scores is rational, inspiring us to test our method on real-world shared tasks in \textbf{RQ5}.

-The results of \mmbase and \googletrans in Table~\ref{tab:system_transfer} demonstrate the performance of predictors on \textit{unseen} MT systems.
-We observe that the overall errors, according to MAE and RMSE, are higher than those results of \mbart without system transfer.
-Nevertheless, the Pearson's $r$ results are at competitive level, which indicates the capability of the prediction models for ranking unseen MT systems.
+This indicates that the rankings of predicted scores are rational.
+The results of \mmbase and \googletrans demonstrate the performance of predictors on \textit{unseen} systems.
+Although the overall errors are higher than those of \mbart without system transfer, Pearson's $r$ scores are at the competitive level, indicating a similar ranking capability on unseen systems.
+Meanwhile, our model obtains adequate language transferability results, as demonstrated in Table~\ref{tab:language_transfer}.